Jeremy-Neville/Weka-LGBM/README.md

 > 4446 8387 |    b = anomaly

-# LGBM Results with different parameters
+# LGBM Results With Different Parameters
 For some reason before I was unable to have the three parameters within my weka for some reason which I was unable to figure out until recently as to why that is occuring.
 So just in case I was able to make some modifications on the code provided to make sure it works with each singular parameter and documented them.

-## 32 leaves results
+## 32 Leaves Results
 >=== Classifier model (full training set) ===
 >LightGBM

 >Time taken to build model: 5.51 seconds

 >
 >=== Stratified cross-validation ===
 >=== Summary ===